Science

 Prerequisite(s): Chemistry

 Biology is a college preparatory lab course.
 It aims to develop students’ understanding of the fundamental characteristics of life at both the cellular and organismal levels.
 This course will build on students’ understanding of physics and chemistry as we explore the science of living things.
-Through an exploration of biochemistry, cells, and genetics, students learn how molecules and energy combine to form and direct all life, and apply these lessons to the study of 2-3 physiological systems in the human body.
+Through an exploration of biochemistry, cells, and genetics, students learn how molecules and energy combine to form and direct all life, and apply these lessons to the study of the human reproductive system.
 As the class studies evolution, students learn how the logical consequences of differential survival and inherited traits produce the vast diversity of species.
-We conclude the year with the study of ecology, investigating the complexities of these species’ interactions.
+We conclude the year with the study of ecology, investigating the complexities of species’ interactions in Serengeti National Park.

 Science Elective Courses